 Some stores have periodical sales, but others have weekly sales.
 Know what sales are going on as soon as you enter the store, so you can be sure to get the most bang for your buck.

 8. DIY Your Clothing

 Thrift stores are a great place to buy sweaters to turn into mittens, jeans to turn into shorts, and scarves to turn into kimonos!
-If you find something you like but it's too big or fits awkwardly, don't be afraid to experiment a bit.
+If you find something you like, but it's too big or fits awkwardly, don't be afraid to experiment a bit.
 You may find that a quick zip on the sewing machine fixes your problem.
-Thrift stores are also a great place to pick up scrap fabric for craft projects.
+Thrift stores are also great places to pick up scrap fabric for craft projects.
 Head into the store and look for patterns and fabrics you like!